 LaMoRe is a scientific research group at the University of Bergen.
-Its mission is to do research on computational language models and digital language resources.
-Its scientific basis is in general and formal linguistics, computational and corpus linguistics, psycho- and neurolinguistics.
+Its mission is to do research in general linguistics, human and machine processing of language, and digital language resources and tools.
+LaMoRe is a national leader for research infrastructure for language data and technologies.

-- Computational models of natural language processing by humans and machines.
-The LaMoRe research group has expertise in the computational modeling of language understanding, language generation (production) and language acquisition.
+Models of natural language processing by humans and machines.
+LaMoRe performs experiments and does computational modeling related to language understanding, language generation (production) and language acquisition.

 Construction and use of digital language resources.
 Language resources of interest to LaMoRe are text and speech corpora annotated at various linguistic levels (including treebanks), electronic dictionaries and lexicons, thesauri and wordnets, termbanks, taggers and grammars.

 Language technology applications.
 LaMoRe is involved in R&D aimed at applications such as machine translation, information search and text processing tools.